-The management interfaces are not at all optimized for small screens, and you’ll be doing a lot of panning around, pinching, and zooming if you except to get any work done.
+The management interfaces aren’t at all optimized for small screens, and you’ll be doing a lot of panning around, pinching, and zooming if you expect to get any work done.

 The less than optimal mobile browsing experience at DigitalOcean lead me to crave for an official app for minimal management and monitoring of my server.
-While Linode have the same problem with the web management interface, they have made an Android and an iOS app.
+While Linode has the same problem with the web management interface, they’ve made an Android and an iOS app.

-The Linode Mobile app offers detailed CPU, disk, and network usage graphs for each instance as well as a reboot button and secure shell (SSH) access through other apps or through the Linode Shell in the mobile browser (not optimised for mobile).
-I don’t open the app often, but it’s reassuring and a increase of quality of life to have the app in your pocket; if something goes wrong and you need to attend to your server.
+The Linode Mobile app offers detailed CPU, disk, and network usage graphs for each instance as well as a reboot button and secure shell (SSH) access through other apps or through the Linode Shell in the mobile browser (not optimized for mobile.)
+I don’t open the app often, but it’s reassuring and an increase of quality of life to have the app in your pocket; if something goes wrong and you need to attend to your server.